• HOME

 Overlooking the scenic Oaxaca Valley, the mountaintop Monte Albán archaeological site—once the capital city of the thriving Zapotec indigenous group of Mexico—is a testament to Oaxaca’s rich cultural heritage and beauty.

-All who come to Oaxaca City cannot miss out on a half-day excursion to Monte Albán.
+All who come to Oaxaca City cannot miss a half-day excursion to Monte Albán.
 It’s simply one of the top things to do in Oaxaca.

 Because of this, it is unlike many Mayan ruins across Mexico in style, significance, location, and design.